Sign In / Sign Out

 Application Process for CIDSE 4+1 Programs:

 Undergraduate students accepted into the integrated program will be eligible for graduate-level courses and seminars.
 They will be considered as undergraduates until all B.S.E. program requirements have been completed.
-Students will need to work closely with their undergraduate advisor to determine the appropriate graduate courses to register for while enrolled in the B.S.E degree and to complete the graduate course registration process.
+Students will need to work closely with their Graduate Advisor to determine the appropriate graduate courses to register for while enrolled in the B.S.E degree and to complete the graduate course registration process.
 Please note:

 Upon receipt of the B.S.E. degree, the status of the student will change from undergraduate to graduate, which means the student will be eligible for graduate research assistantships and related health insurance and tuition waivers.
 Students will not be able to register for their first semester as a Master’s student without notifying a graduate advisor regarding their graduation.

-Upon admission to the MS Thesis 4+1 program, students should identify a faculty member at CIDSE as an advisor, if they have not done so already.
+Students pursuing the thesis option for their 4+1 program, students should identify a faculty member in the CEN program as an advisor, if they have not done so already.
 In consultation with the faculty advisor, the student will finalize their integrated plan of study (iPOS) leading to the dual degrees.
 Students should frequently check the MS in Computer Engineering handbook to make sure that they are meeting all of the requirements for their Master’s degree.